ietf-wg-cellar/ebml-specification/specification.markdown

 ### Identically Recurring Elements

-An Identically Recurring Element is an EBML Element that **MAY** occur within its Parent Element more than once but that each recurrence within that Parent Element **MUST** be identical both in storage and semantics.
+An Identically Recurring Element is an EBML Element that **MAY** occur within its Parent Element more than once, but each recurrence of it within that Parent Element **MUST** be identical both in storage and semantics.
 Identically Recurring Elements are permitted to be stored multiple times within the same Parent Element in order to increase data